open-lms-open-source/content-access-s3/docs/00-what-is-this.md

-# About the Blackboard Open LMS Enterprise S3 Content Access Service
+# About the Open LMS Enterprise S3 Content Access Service

-The S3 Content Access Service provides Blackboard Open LMS Enterprise customers with secure access to their Moodle instances' database backups by downloading them directly from the AWS S3 bucket in which they're stored.
+The S3 Content Access Service provides Open LMS Enterprise customers with secure access to their Moodle instances' database backups, various log files, and Moodle file store by downloading them directly from the AWS S3 bucket in which they're stored.
-In the near future it will also provide access to the Moodle file store.

 This service is intended to replace existing methods of access to database backups and Moodle content.
-They will, however, run in parallel until Blackboard Open LMS Enterprise instances are migrated to AWS.
+They will, however, run in parallel until Open LMS Enterprise instances are migrated to AWS.

 ### Features